4.86 from 35 reviews

 (For the full recipe, scroll down to the recipe card below)

-• This soup is versatile!
-Stir in hearty greens like kale or spinach at the end, add in mushrooms or carrots when sautéing the onions, stir in cooked Italian sausage if desired, and even use a different pasta shape if preferred.
+• Change it up: Stir in greens like kale or spinach at the end, add in mushrooms or carrots when sautéing the onions, stir in cooked Italian sausage or ground beef if desired, and even use a different pasta shape if preferred.

 What was your favorite soup growing up?